chaitanyatulli387-create/Loan-Approval-Prediction/README.md

-# Employee Salary Prediction
+# Loan Approval Prediction

-A machine learning project that predicts an employee's salary based on factors such as experience, education, job role, and other relevant features.
+A machine learning project that predicts whether a loan application is likely to be approved.

 ## Technologies Used